 Radhamadhav Das is a monk, author and teacher living in Vrindavan, India.
 He is a disciple of the great bhakti-yoga master Srila Bhakti Ballabh Tirtha Goswami Maharaj, whom he assisted and accompanied across India for five years.

-Besides his monastic engagements and writing, he is serving as the Founder of the Sublime Union, as the Secretary of the Environmental Committee of the World Vaishnava Association, as a member of the Sustainable Vaishnava Committee, as a researcher for the Bhaktivedanta Learning Institute for Self-sufficiency and as a visiting scholar in different universities.
+Besides his monastic engagements and writing, he is serving as the Founder of the Sublime Union, as the Secretary of the Dharma & Science Committee of the World Vaishnava Association, as a member of the Sustainable Vaishnava Committee, as a researcher for the Bhaktivedanta Learning Institute for Self-sufficiency and as a visiting scholar in different universities.

-He has been practicing and teaching ashtanga-yoga and bhakti-yoga for fifteen years and has been living in ashrams and touring India for over eleven years.
+He has been living in and travelling across India for fifteen years, practicing and teaching bhakti-yoga and ashtanga-yoga.
 In 2014, he won the Audarya Award of Benevolence for his book Unity in Diversity.
-He started to compile this book at the request of the Director of the Bhaktivedanta Instititute, H. H. Bhaktisvarup Damodar Maharaj (Dr. T. D. Singh), to present the school of thought of Sri Caitanya to the academic circles.
+He started to compile this book at the request of the Director of the Bhaktivedanta Instititute, H. H. Bhaktisvarup Damodar Maharaj (Dr. T. D. Singh), to present the school of thought of Sri Caitanya in a scientific way.